This tutorial shows how to import an IIF file, analyze and fix errors during import and finish import successfully.

-Click 'Import IIF' button.
+Click the 'Import IIF' button.

 We have few IIF files and we can easily select any one of them.
 That’s why it is important to have a backup.
 So even if a file was created correctly by the third-party utility, but you accidentally imported incorrect file, you can restore quickly from backup.
-Click 'Open' button.
+Click the 'Open' button.

-Then click 'Proceed' button.
+Then click the 'Proceed' button.

 We have an error message.
 Click 'Review now' and select Notepad.

 All transactions are imported well.
 Only two transactions were not imported (missed Account Expenses).
-Fix the errors and import this file, as additional file.
+Fix the errors and import this file, as an additional file.

 Go back to Quickbooks Desktop.
 Close the window 'File partially imported'.
 Click 'Lists' - 'Charts of Accounts' - 'Wells Fargo.
 We have fourteen transactions imported well.

-Let's create a New Expense Account.
+Let's create a new Expense Account.
 Click 'Account' - 'New'.

-Then select 'Expense' and click 'Continue' button.
+Then select 'Expense' and click the 'Continue' button.

 In this case, you have several options.
 First option: you can go back to the original file and correct it as well.
 Then go to 'Back Up' and restore it.
 Click 'File' - 'Back Up Company' - 'Restore Previous Local Backup' and select file.